-Can My Ex Husband or Wife Claim Money After Divorce?
+Can My Ex Claim My Money or Assets After Our Divorce?

-Generally, a former spouse is entitled to claim against your money or assets at any point up until they re-marry unless a financial consent order has been approved by the court.
+Generally, a former spouse is entitled to claim against your money or assets at any point up until they re-marry unless you obtain a court-approved financial order.

 Many separating couples are under the impression that getting divorced breaks all financial ties.
 But in fact, a divorce simply ends the marriage and enables both parties to re-marry in the future.